medhelpintl/Specs/README.md

-# The CocoaPods Master Repo
+# Fork of the CocoaPods Master Repo

-This repository contains the public [CocoaPods](https://github.com/CocoaPods/CocoaPods) specifications.
+This repository contains just the private specs for MedHelp private Cocoapods.
+The other public specs normally part of this repo have been removed to avoid duplicate warnings due to the default specs repo being part of the spec repos installed on a machine.

 ## Links